Convex Regularization for High-Dimensional Multi-Response Tensor Regression: Proofs

 \subsection{Proof of Theorem~\ref{ThmUpper}}

-The initial steps exploit weak decomposability and are similar to those from \cite{Neg10}.
-After the initial steps, we use properties of Gaussian random variables and suprema of Gaussian processes to derive our general upper bound.
-Throughout $\mathcal{R}(A)$ refers to the weakly decomposable regularizer over the tensor $A$.
+Our proof involves the following main steps: \begin{itemize} \item In the initial step, we use an argument similar to those developed in \cite{Neg10} to exploit weak decomposability and properties of the empirical risk minimizer and convex duals to upper bound $\|\widehat{T} - T\|_n$ in terms of $\mathcal{R}(\widehat{T} - T)$, and $\lambda$. \item Next, we use properties of Gaussian random variables and supremum of Gaussian processes to express the lower bound on $\lambda$ in terms of the Gaussian width $\mathbb{E}[\mathcal{R}^*(G)]$ (Lemma~\ref{LemGauss} below). \item The final and most challenging step involves proving a one-sided uniform law relating $\|\widehat{T} - T\|_n$ to $\|\widehat{T} - T\|_{\rm F}$ (Lemma~\ref{LemEmpLowerBound} below) which is analogous to restricted strong convexity.
+The proof for Lemma~\ref{LemEmpLowerBound} uses a novel truncation argument and is similar in spirit to that of Lemma 4 in ~\cite{RasWaiYu12}.
+Lemma~\ref{LemEmpLowerBound} is necessary to incorporate multiple responses as existing results relating the $\|\cdot\|_n$ to the population $\|\cdot\|_{\rm F}$ norm \citep[e.g.,][]{Mendelson10,RasWaiYu10b,vandeGeer} only apply to univariate functions. \end{itemize} Throughout $\mathcal{R}(A)$ refers to the weakly decomposable regularizer over the tensor $A$.
 For a tensor $A$, we shall write $A_0$ and $A^\perp$ as its projections onto $\calA_0$ and $\calA^\perp$ with respect to the Frobenius norm, respectively.

 Since $\widehat{T}$ is the empirical minimizer,

 Substituting $Y^{(i)} = \langle X^{(i)} , T \rangle + \epsilon^{(i)}$ and $\Delta = \widehat{T} - T$,

 where the second inequality follows from the decomposability and the last one follows from triangular inequality.